A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-\FloatBarrier With risk set $R_i$ and constructed IPCW weights, we can obtain a personalized estimate of the conditional probability of remaining waitlisted $t$ time units after $i$'s censoring time (i.e. $\hat{S}^{\text{IPCW}}_T(t|R_i, T > C_i)$).
-Estimation of this survival function for the risk set of \ref{tab:example_match_table} yields the survival function shown in Figure \ref{fig:IPCW_surv}.
-This shows that our subject would have an approximately 60\% probability of waitlist death/removal in the next 90 days, if not transplanted.
+With risk set \(R_i\) and constructed IPCW weights, we can obtain a personalized estimate of the conditional probability of remaining on the waiting list \(t\) time units after \(i\)'s censoring time (i.e. \(\hat{S}^{\text{IPCW}}_T(t|R_i, T > C_i)\)).
+Estimation of this survival function for the risk set of \ref{tab:apptab1} yields the survival function shown in Figure \ref{fig:chappsfig3}.
+This shows that our subject would have an approximately 60\% probability of waiting list death/removal in the next 90 days, if not transplanted.

 \FloatBarrier